-The Lumada business provides value by analyzing business issues and combining Hitachi's digital technologies to solve customer problems with the lowest amount of customization as possible.
-In fiscal 2018, revenue in the Lumada business was ¥1,127.0 billion, and its adjusted operating income ratio had already exceeded 8%, the level of the entire Hitachi Group.
-Rather than relying merely on product sales, we will build a profit model based on value created through the provision of solutions, such as income from fees.
-To this end, Hitachi will leverage its strengths in OT \times IT \times Products to commoditize its expertise in various industries and operations.
+of solutions, such as income from fees.
+To this end, Hitachi will leverage its strengths in OT x IT x Products to commoditize its expertise in various industries and operations.
 At the same time, we will make the shift to digital solutions that can be provided to a number of customers, thereby expanding the Lumada business.
 Furthermore, we will intensify our collaborate efforts to build new ecosystems with our customers and partners.